chromium/chromium/docs/linux/using_a_chroot.md

 then move this directory onto your local disk and change the corresponding entry in `/etc/schroot/mount-lucid64bit`.

-### Goma builds
+### Reclient builds

-If you get mysterious compile errors (glibconfig.h or dbus header error), make sure that goma is running in the chroot, or don't use goma for builds inside the chroot.
+If you get mysterious compile errors (glibconfig.h or dbus header error), don't use reclient for builds inside the chroot.

 ### Different color prompt